 - CB1 Receptors: primarily found in the central and peripheral nervous system and brain; regulate appetite and memory, and reduce pain

 - CB2 Receptors: primarily associated with the immune system and found throughout the body (including the gut, spleen, liver, heart, kidneys, bones, blood vessels, lymph cells, endocrine glands and reproductive organs); manage inflammation, immune health and more

 Where does CBD come in?

 Phytocannabionids (“phyto” means “plant”) are naturally occurring cannabinoids found in the hemp and marijuana plants.
 There are more than 100 phytocannabinoids found in the hemp plant, of which CBD is one, and are almost identical in structure to the endocannabinoids produced by the body.
 Unlike its psychoactive cousin, THC, CBD does not directly bind to or fit into the CB1 and CB2 receptors.
 Instead, scientists believe CBD may play a vital role in (1) supporting and enhancing the body’s natural levels of endocannabinoids, (2) stimulating the receptors without binding to them, causing changes in the cells that contain them and (3) binding to other receptors responsible for regulating body temperature, pain and inflammation.

-Here is a quick diagram showing where / how these little receptors affect our bodies:
+Here is a quick diagram showing where these little receptors are located throughout our bodies:

 Curious to learn more?
 We're always updating our blog with the latest research and scientific studies regarding Hemp CBD's impact on our health and wellbeing, so be sure to stop by from time to time to learn more!